 Once the winner has been announced, he or she is invited to participate in promoting good professional practice and career development, especially to young engineers, and if opportunities exists, in marketing of the profession to the community and especially to young people.

-Nominations for the 2015 Graduate Electrical Power Engineer of the Year Award are now closed.
+Nominations for the 2016 Graduate Electrical Power Engineer of the Year Award have now closed.

 About this Award